-The amount of reading a child does outside of school relates directly to the growth in their vocabulary, their comprehension skills, their verbal fluency and their general knowledge.
+The amount of reading a child does outside of school relates directly to their vocabulary, comprehension skills, verbal fluency and general knowledge growth.

 Sounds great, yes?

-But how do you get your child willingly reading on a daily basis when school’s out?
+But how do you get your child willingly read on a daily basis when school’s out?

 “Go figure”, I hear you say.